gravitational/planet/README.md

 Installation
 -------------

-**IMPORTANT** the build process relies on Docker.
-Install docker to make sure your build succeeds
+**IMPORTANT** the build process relies on Docker > 1.6.2.
+Install docker to make sure your build succeeds.

 Installation
 ```